 .

 The longest local drought in living memory was an Absolute Drought of 33 days in February and March 1953.
 July and August of the same year also had a Dry spell of 17 days.

-More recent absolute droughts have been-
+More recent droughts have been-

-August 1976 - 20 days
+August 1976 - Absolute of 20 days

-May and June 1977 - 20 days
+May and June 1977 - Absolute of 20 days

-April and May 1995 - 18 days
+April and May 1995 - Absolute of 18 days

-May and June 1997 – 15 days
+May and June 1997 – Absolute of 15 days

-April 2003 - 18 days
+April 2003 - Absolute of 18 days

-April 2010 – 17 days
+April 2010 – Absolute of 17 days

-March 2012 - 15 days
+March 2012 – Absolute of 15 days

+.